EdgeFirstAI/documentation/docs/models/training/vision.md

 <figcaption>Training Session Fields</figcaption>
 </figure>

- 1. Model Name: This field specify the name of the trining session and will be used to name the artifacts (e.g. `modelpack-coffecup-640x640-rgba.tflie`, `modelpack-coffecup-640x640-rgba.onnx`)
+ 1. **Model Name**: This field specifies the name of the training session and will be used to name the artifacts (e.g. `modelpack-coffecup-640x640-rgba-t-<session ID>.tflite` or `modelpack-coffecup-640x640-rgba-t-<session ID>.onnx`).
- 2. Description: This fiels is used to add some hints about the training session.
+ 2. **Description**: This field is used to add some hints about the training session.
 Commonly used to highlight some parameters.
- 3. Training Data: In this section the user must select the dataset as well as train/val groups
+ 3. **Training Data**: In this section the user must select the dataset as well as train/val groups.
- 4. Input Resolution: The user can pick predifined input resulutions.
-Even when ModelPack accepts any resolution we keep this option as simpler as possible.
-In case you need a different resolution to be supported, please get in touch with our team.
+ 4. **Input Resolution**: The user can pick predefined input resulutions.
+Even when ModelPack accepts any resolution we keep this option as simple as possible.
+In case you need a different resolution to be supported, please reach out and [email our support team](mailto:support@edgefirst.ai).
- 5. Camera Adaptor: ModelPack accepts three different input optimizations.
-It could be either of rgb, rgba, or yuyv.
+ 5. **Camera Adaptor**: ModelPack accepts three different input optimizations.
+It could be either of RGB, RGBA, or YUYV.
- 6. Model Parameters: This section configures the model architecture.
+ 6. **Model Parameters**: This section configures the model architecture.
-    1. Model Backbone: Model backbone exposes a CSPDarknet19 optimized for boosting inference time and a CSPDarknet53 optimized for accuracy.
+    1. **Model Backbone**: Model backbone exposes a CSPDarknet19 optimized for boosting inference time and a CSPDarknet53 optimized for accuracy.
-    2. Model Size: Similar to modern architectures, ModelPack also accept dynamic scaling factors (`width in [0.25, 0.5, 0.75, 1.0]`, `depth in [0.33, 0.33, 0.66, 1.0]`).
+    2. **Model Size**: Similar to modern architectures, ModelPack also accepts dynamic scaling factors (`width in [0.25, 0.5, 0.75, 1.0]`, `depth in [0.33, 0.33, 0.66, 1.0]`).
-    3. Activation Function: Thids parameter defines the main activation used in the model.
+    3. **Activation Function**: This parameter defines the main activation used in the model.
 Exposed values are ReLU, ReLU6 and SiLU.
 The best tradeoff between speed and accuracy is produced by ReLU6 activation in most of the cases.
-    4. Interpolation Method: Model upsample layers are ruled by a resize operation.
-This operation can run with two different algorithms: `Bilinear` or `Nearest`
+    4. **Interpolation Method**: Model upsample layers are ruled by a resize operation.
+This operation can run with two different algorithms: `Bilinear` or `Nearest`.
-    5. Object Detection: Enables object detection task (enabled by default)
+    5. **Object Detection**: Enables object detection task (enabled by default).
-    6. Segmentation: Enables Semantic Segmentation
+    6. **Segmentation**: Enables Semantic Segmentation.
-    7. Space to Depth: This feaute enables the Space to Depth Transformation to the input in order to reduce model complexity on higher resolutions.
+    7. **Space to Depth**: This feature enables the Space to Depth Transformation to the input in order to reduce model complexity on higher resolutions.
-    8. Split Decoder: Remove the decoder from the model and use a very optimized one from edgefirst.
-This feature is very useful when the location of the boxes has to be precise (0-offset)
+    8. **Split Decoder**: Remove the decoder from the model and use a very optimized one from EdgeFirst.
+This feature is very useful when the location of the boxes has to be precise (0-offset).
- 7. Training Parameters: In this section the user is able to specify the number of epochs to train the model as well as the batch size.
-Remember the larger the input reslution the smaller the batch size.
+ 7. **Training Parameters**: In this section the user is able to specify the number of epochs to train the model as well as the batch size.
+Remember the larger the input resolution the smaller the batch size.
- 8. Data Augmentation: This section controls the probablity of each augmentation technique.
-This feature is crucial for training models  and reduce overfitting, specially in small datasets.
+ 8. **Data Augmentation**: This section controls the probablity of each augmentation technique.
+This feature is crucial for training models and reduce overfitting, especially in small datasets.
- 9. Start Session: This button will start the training session
+ 9. **Start Session**: This button will start the training session.

 ## Session Progress